 The proximity of the Ohio River to the railroads in the southeastern Illinois provided many benefits to the area.
 The trains carried passengers, freight, mail, and connected residents with professional services like doctors that may not have been available in every town.
 The railroads also brought a mechanism of communication between stations.

 The Ohio River and tributaries overflowed the banks frequently.
-The most devasting years included 1883, 1898, 1913, and 1937.
+The most devastating years included 1883, 1898, 1913, and 1937.
 Railway employees would alert authorities and localities when communications were lost at Shawneetown.
 The railroad tracks were used as an evacuation path by foot.
 Relief supplies came by rail through McLeansboro and Flora.
 Steamboats and other craft came via Ohio River from Evansviile, Mt.
 Vernon, and Cairo with supplies and served as rescue platforms for those trapped by the rising water.

 The Decatur Herald in Decatur, Illinois shared on Tuesday, Apr 5, 1898 that the B & O tracks were submerged under five feet of water for five miles north of Cypress Junction.